えいたんごクイズ

 例文

-Soldiers suffered from cootie infestations in trenches.
+Soldiers suffered from a cootie infestation in the trenches.

 兵士は塹壕でシラミの寄生に苦しんだ。